 "One thing that has worked for me and people I manage is building an intentional space for me to talk about not only how projects are progressing, but how energized or drained they are with specific pieces of work.
 When it comes to having your needs at work met, take the driver's seat.

-"Normalize talking about how projects, tasks, and even teammates are landing with you.
+"Normalize talking about how projects, tasks, and even teammates who are landing with you.
 If you have a weekly or bi-weekly check-in with your manager, add a section that supports you talking about what's on your plate and how you're feeling about it.
 So often we get caught up in the 'doing'.

 "Some practical prompts that you can include to keep things constructive include: